Jonathan-Eid/webcheckers/docs/DesignDoc.md

 Undo Move: A player may decide to undo a move within their turn.

+Resign Game: A player may choose to quit the game.

+Sign in with Password: A player may choose to assign a password to their username.

+Asynchronous Games: A player may start a game with another player and play it whenever they want.

 ### Definition of MVP

 Every player must sign-in before playing a game.